-In this month’s entry in our ‘how to fake a fake’ series, we take a stab at the jewel of the sea and the harbinger of prosperity, the sapphire.
+In this month’s entry in our ‘how to spot a fake’ series, we take a stab at the jewel of the sea and the harbinger of prosperity, the sapphire.

 Unlike the other posts in our series, this one is an absolute doozy.
 To put it simply, fake sapphires can be very difficult to spot.
 We’ll walk you through the easiest methods, starting with the simplest one that anyone can perform.
 But first: